RiRah123/mfChess-Web-Client/README.md

 mfChess is currently live at mfchess.com, offering a seamless and captivating online chess experience.
 The backend repository, which handles server-client handling and web socketing for the React app, can be found at the <a href="https://github.com/RiRah123/mfChess-Server">`mfChess-Server`</a> repo.
 Developers can explore the backend codebase and contribute to the project's growth.

-## What is Next for mfChess frontend?
+## ➕ What is Next for mfChess Frontend?

 In the future, mfChess plans to expand its repertoire of features.
 Exciting additions on the horizon include introducing game modes like bullet, blitz, and rapid modes to cater to different time preferences.
 Puzzles, inspired by platforms like Chess.com, will challenge players with mind-bending scenarios.
 Moreover, mfChess envisions a unique Chessboxing training mode, combining chess puzzles and boxing training, offering a thrilling and unconventional workout experience.